 Now, take a deep breath and show some love for your introvert.
 This next clip will honor your feline philosopher—the catlike part of you that stands apart from the crowd and comments on people’s sometimes less-than-honorable intentions.
 This is the part we’ve been living from since we began sheltering in place.
 In the first days of the coronavirus, we had to be self-contained and self-sufficient.
 What better guide to that than Henri, the existential cat?

 As Sartre said (or maybe it was Henri), “Hell is other people.”
-Yet no matter what the challenge, the cat also associated with the ability to triumph over fate.
+Yet no matter what the challenge, the cat has the ability to triumph over fate.
 Its nine lives remind us of two useful traits: cleverness and resilience.
-You’ll want to keep this part of your handy, too, in the weeks ahead.
+You’ll want to keep this part of you handy, too, in the weeks ahead.

 Finally, here’s a video for those times we just plain want to sing our hearts out and transcend our daily challenges.
 ShakeUp Music re-orchestrated Mozart’s aria from The Magic Flute (Papageno, Papagena), featuring our talented aviary friends.
 Here you’ll find the Eastern bluebird, barn owl, stork, pileated woodpecker, nightingale, canary, cuckoo, and a host of other notables in a full-throated aria, praising nature’s own cycles of renewal and regeneration.
 This audiovisual twitter-storm is guaranteed to lift your spirits and make you feel profoundly grateful for the daily mating music in your city park or your own backyard.